 Penn SWE consists of the following three committees.
-Applications open at the beginning of each semester and are open to all undergraduate and graduate women in engineering or related sciences!
+Applications open at the beginning of each semester and are open to all undergraduate and graduate students in engineering or related sciences!

-The Community Development Committee cultivates a tight-knit, supportive, and confident community of women engineers by fostering mentorship, personal connections, and career development.
+The Community Development Committee cultivates a tight-knit, supportive, and confident community of women engineers and their allies by fostering mentorship, personal connections, and career development.
 The committee is responsible for planning mentorship initiatives, social events, professional development workshops, and wellness initiatives.

 Committee applications open at the beginning of each semester.
-Applications are now closed and will reopen at the start of the Fall semester.
+Applications are now open.
+Click this link to find applications!

 Become a National Member